 New Alexandria is a tiny borough located in the state of Pennsylvania.
 With a population of 491 people and just one neighborhood, New Alexandria is the 980th largest community in Pennsylvania.

-New Alexandria is a blue-collar town, with 37.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Alexandria is generally considered to be a blue-collar town.
+37.80% of the New Alexandria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Alexandria is a borough of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in New Alexandria who work in office and administrative support (11.81%), healthcare (9.45%), and teaching (7.87%).

 New Alexandria is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Alexandria’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.